 Why should I use Your IVF Journey?

 As English-speaking former patients of the clinic, are are its exclusive UK agency.
 We manage every aspect of your fertility treatment abroad, making the process more bearable and less stressful.
+And it makes a difference: success rates for Your IVF Journey patients are even higher than the clinic average, demonstrating the value of our support and care from day 1.
 IVF treatment abroad can be an anxious experience.
 Our partner clinic is an outstanding fertility centre but its staff are very busy and don’t have the time or resources to give you the level of support we can.
-The clinic has therefore asked us to help and support every couple before, during and after their treatment.
+The clinic has therefore asked us to help and support couples before, during and after their treatment.